 "Ice Beam Attack!" all three girls yelled together.

-The four Pokemon opened their mouths (or beak in Delibird's case) and four brilliant white beams of light shot out, converging on the Rock of Darkness as it started to fall.
+The four Pokemon opened their mouths, or beak in Deli's case, and four brilliant white beams of light shot out, converging on the Rock of Darkness as it started to fall.
 Seconds later, it was frozen solid.
 Crozier snarled furiously and made a mad grab for the lump of frozen rock as it plunged into the water and sank to the bottom.
-"GRRR!" she growled, reaching for one of the Poke Balls at her waist.
+"Grrr!" she growled, reaching for one of the Poke Balls at her waist.
 "Golbat, teach them a lesson!
 Secret Power!"

 "Golbat, Confuse Ray!" countered Crozier, hoping this move would confuse Lapras and prevent her from following Candida's orders.

 But Kelly was too quick for the bat Pokemon.
-Even as he started glowing, she turned to Delibird, who had left her perch on Lapras' head and was now hovering in mid-air.
-"Delibird, Present!" she shouted, taking a wild gamble.
-Present was the only Attack a Delibird learned naturally (all other moves had to be taught) and, while it could cause serious damage to your opponent, it sometimes healed them instead.
+Even as he started glowing, she turned to Deli, who had left her perch on Lapras's head and was now hovering in mid-air.
+"Deli, Present!" she shouted, taking a wild gamble.
+Present was the only Attack a Delibird learned naturally - all other moves had to be taught - and, while it could cause serious damage to your opponent, it sometimes healed them instead.
 There was no way of telling . . .

+Deli reached into her tail and produced a small package, which she threw at the Golbat.
 Seconds later, the room was lit up by a powerful explosion.
-This time, Kelly had struck lucky; Delibird's Present had turned out to be a really strong one, strong enough to knock out both of Crozier's Pokemon at one go.
-But, in that confined space, it was impossible for anyone (human or Pokemon) to avoid such an unleash of energy.
-The sheer force of Delibird's Attack sent Lapras and her passengers careering into the far wall, swiftly followed by the rest of the Pokemon, then Crozier, Marc and Ryan.
-The last thing Candida thought of before she blacked out was her parents - would she ever see them again?
+This time, Kelly had struck lucky; Deli's Present had turned out to be a really strong one, strong enough to knock out both of Crozier's Pokemon at one go.
+But, in the confined space, it was impossible for anyone (human or Pokemon) to avoid such an release of energy.
+The sheer force of Deli's Attack sent Lapras and her passengers careering into the far wall, swiftly followed by the rest of the Pokemon, then Crozier, Marc and Ryan.
+The last thing Candida thought of before she blacked out was her parents.
+Would she ever see them again?

 The next thing she remembered was waking up to find herself lying in a bed with crisp white sheets, her parents and brother at her side.
 "W - where am I?" she stammered, wondering just how long it had been.
 "And where are the others?"

 Jack Benson took his daughter's hand in his.
 "You're at the hospital in Cianwood City," he told her.
-"As for your friends, they're all safe - Wilson found you all while Aquarius was being evacuated."
+"As for your friends, they're all safe.
+Wilson found you while Aquarius was being evacuated."

 Lydia nodded.
 "Yes," she said.
-"Team Midnight was winning - it seemed there was no stopping them or their Pokemon.
-But, then, things suddenly turned in our favour . . ."
+"Team Midnight was winning; it seemed there was no stopping them or their Pokemon.
+But, then, things suddenly turned in our favour."
 Candida digested this news in silence, wondering if the change in fortune had coincided with the Rock of Darkness being frozen.
 Lydia continued her explanation.
 "Anyway, a lot of us managed to get round the agents, only to find the corridors flooded with water.
 That was when Wilson said we all had to get out, before it was too late.
-It's a good thing he found you all."
+It's a good thing he found you and your friends."